 Erectile dysfunction (ED) refers to any medical condition that prevents an individual from achieving and maintaining an erection during sexual activity.
 While this is a common problem in older people, it can happen to anyone at any time while they're sexually active.
 If you're experiencing ED, while it's completely understandable that it might feel embarrassing and frustrating, it's worth speaking to your doctor, because ED can be an indication of medical conditions such as diabetes and heart disease, because of how closely erections are linked to the health of your blood flow.
 More often, though, it's caused by psychological factors like stress, anxiety, depression, relationship difficulties, low self-esteem, lack of confidence, performance anxiety, and fear of rejection, among other things.

 Similarly to ED, vaginal dryness can be caused by any number of physical and psychological factors, and is particularly common after menopause, if you're breastfeeding, on certain medication (including the contraceptive pill), if you've had a hysterectomy, or if you're currently in chemotherapy, because all of these things will affect your estrogen levels.
+And because estrogen is the hormone that keeps your vaginal wall lubricated and healthy, lower levels of estrogen contribute to vaginal dryness.
 Common symptoms of vaginal dryness include experiencing a burning sensation, vaginal itching or discomfort, or abnormal vaginal discharge.
-Struggling with a lack of lubrication might also mean that you experience pain during sex or while masturbating, which will only exacerbate any feelings of anxiety around sex or a lack of sexual desire; it's completely normal to want to avoid something that causes you pain.
+Struggling with a lack of lubrication might also mean that you experience pain during sex, vaginal stimulation, or while masturbating, which will only exacerbate any feelings of anxiety around sex or a lack of sexual desire; it's completely normal to want to avoid something that causes you pain.
 But vaginal dryness doesn't have to be a burden on your sex life; speak to your doctor or gynecologist and they should be able to help.

 Sexual arousal is a natural bodily function, but it often doesn’t occur in the presence of anxiety.
 One of the main sex therapy techniques we use at Blueheart is called Sensate Focus, which is a series of touch exercises that are designed to take the pressure away from sex, by reducing sexual anxiety and providing opportunities for you to explore your own and your partner's body in new ways that don't just focus on intercourse.
 By helping you stay focused only on the sensations you feel, you learn to get out of your head and into the moment, which gives your body space to respond naturally.